Why this bus tours the South to get disenfranchised voters to the polls - KVIA

 Now, in 2020, Brown is keeping that same spirit alive, with her organization Black Voters Matter.

-Founded by Brown in 2016 with husband Cliff Albright, Black Voters Matter aims to “increase power in our communities,” they say.
+Founded by Brown and Cliff Albright in 2016, Black Voters Matter aims to “increase power in our communities,” they say.
 And this year, the organization is doing just that through “We Got Power,” a bus tour spanning Alabama, Mississippi, Tennessee, North Carolina and California.

 “The sole purpose of our organization [is] to actually help connect folks and remind people in our community that they have power, and they have power to stop those that use that power against them,” Brown said.

-Note: Correction: A previous version of this story incorrectly identified the partnership between Cliff Albright and LaTosha Brown.
-Brown is the co-founder of Black Voters Matter.
-Albright is the executive director and a co-founder of the group.